Postman Guide

 All responses to successful requests to the Postman API will be returned in JSON format with a HTTP status code in the 2xx range.
 The response will contain information about the resources that are being acted on (e.g. creation, retrieval).

-The following is an example of a JSON object received after sending an email via the this endpoint of our programmatic email API:
+The following is an example of a JSON object received after sending an email via the of our :

 {